frabbit/hx2python/README.md

 ## Quick Start Guide
 1. Download and install [python][2] (currently only python 3 is supported).
-2. open build.hxml and replace python3 with the location of the extracted download.
+2. Make sure the python3 executable is in your path environment variable.
 3. compile and run demo :    haxe build.hxml

 *As long as everything worked there should be a file named "hxpython.py" in the bin folder with output from the file traced to the terminal.
 Please note this is a very early proof of concept that has not been tested widely so may not work on all environments at this stage.*